-Valplast or flexible dentures are made from a flexible plastic material which fits neatly into your mouth and is virtually invisible.
-The plastic has almost a chameleon effect, it is so strong that the parts can be made very thin and so picks up the characteristics of the underlying tissue.
-The claps are of the same material and virtually disappear into surrounding tissues.
+Valplast or flexible dentures are made from a flexible plastic material, which fits neatly into your mouth and is virtually invisible.
+The plastic has almost a chameleon effect, it is so strong that the parts can be made very thin and so pick up the characteristics of the underlying tissue.
+The claps are of the same material and are virtually invisible.

 New dentures always feel strange when first placed in your mouth.
 Several days or weeks will be required before you get accustomed to them.